0Yue0/BCB-Final/KempKinneyLiu-2023.md

 Expression levels match overall trends from original paper; however, specific expression levels within egg cell or central cell varies from original paper.

+No dosage effects due to ploidy are evident in our figure.